I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wdm/ns-wdm-_po_fx_component_v1.md

 ## Members

-`DeepestWakeableIdleState`

-The index of the deepest Fx state from which the component can wake.
-Specify 0 for F0, 1 for F1, and so on.
-This index must be less than <b>IdleStateCount</b>.

 `Id`

 A component ID that uniquely identifies this component with respect to the other components in the device.
 The driver should specify a nonzero value for this member if the power management framework (PoFx) requires a component ID to distinguish this component from other, similar components in the same device.
 This member is optional.
 If this member is not used, it must be set to all zeros.